spdx/spdx-spec/docs/conformance.md

 formats.

-Conformance to the Software profile compliance point only entails support for the Core profile.
+Conformance to the Software profile compliance point only entails support for the Software and Core profile.

 This compliance point, in combination with the Core profile compliance point, provides a baseline of functionality that facilitates interchange of the bills